Map shows extent of Pakistan floods as death toll nears 1,000

 What is being done to help?

-Pakistan’s minister of climate change, Sherry Rehman, wrote on Twitter earlier this week that the local authorities were unable to help the people on their own and appealed to the world community to help.
+Pakistan’s minister of climate change, Sherry Rehman, wrote on Twitter earlier this week that the local authorities were unable to help people on their own and appealed to the world community for support.

-Local TV reports have been telling stories of people in extreme distress, with families wading through waist-high water, holding on to their children and carrying essential items on their heads.
+Local TV coverage has included reports of people in extreme distress, with families wading through waist-high water, holding on to their children and carrying essential items on their heads.

-At several places, school buildings have been converted into shelters for the displaced.
+In several places, school buildings have been converted into shelters for the displaced.

-The United Nations foreign affairs spokesperson Asim Iftikhar says that a UN Flash Appeal is going to be launched on Tuesday “simultaneously from Geneva and Islamabad”.
-He said the appeal was very “significant, and it would trigger the international community’s response as well as bilateral assistance from other countries”.
+The United Nations foreign affairs spokesperson, Asim Iftikhar, said a UN flash appeal would be launched on Tuesday “simultaneously from Geneva and Islamabad”.
+He said the appeal was “significant, and it would trigger the international community’s response as well as bilateral assistance from other countries”.

-Prime minister Shehbaz Sharif has cut short a visit to Qatar and wrote on Saturday on Twitter that he would be “visiting flood affected areas & meeting people”.
+Prime minister Shehbaz Sharif has cut short a visit to Qatar and wrote on Saturday on Twitter that he would be “visiting flood-affected areas and meeting people”.

 “The magnitude of the calamity is bigger than estimated,” he said.
-“Times demand that we come together as one nation to support of our people facing this calamity.
+“Times demand that we come together as one nation to support our people facing this calamity.
 Let us rise above our differences & stand by our people who need us today.”

-Mr Sharif said the scope of the devastations caused by the floods this time was worse than in 2010, when heavy rainfall killed 1,700 people in Pakistan.
+Mr Sharif said the scope of the devastation caused by the floods was worse than in 2010, when heavy rainfall killed 1,700 people in Pakistan.
 He blamed the “horrors of climate change” for the tragedy.

 Experts say that the unprecedented erratic weather, including cloudbursts and the melting of glaciers, has almost certainly been made worse by the climate crisis.
 “In recent decades, we never witnessed such an unusual heavier downpour in Pakistan,” scientist Shahla Gondal told the Associated Press this week, adding that Pakistan’s authorities are “ill-equipped and do not know how to tackle the disaster”.